MrCharteredCurator/Intermediate/index.md

 permalink: /
 ---

-# Focus on writing good documentation
+# Focus on studying and not finding 😉
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
-{: .fs-6 .fw-300 }
+We are curating useful resources for you to make your CA Inter journey easier.
+Presenting a curated knowledge-base for all your CA Intermediate needs. {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }